slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 "Science requires skepticism.
 Religion requires belief." (...)
 "Scientists who support silencing opposing voices are actually priests."
 -- Naval Ravikant [1974]*

+> *"Gravity is the speed of time." (...)
+"The job of a scientist is to listen carefully to nature, not to tell nature how to behave."
+-- x@pmddomingos*